-When engaging independent contractors, worker misclassification is an inherent risk.
+Worker misclassification will always be an inherent risk when engaging independent contractors.
 Businesses today must decide how to handle differing worker classification laws from federal, state, and local government agencies.
 Because laws and regulations that dictate worker classification and use of independent contractors are ambiguous and frequently change, legal compliance is challenging.

 That said, companies must also understand that the consequences of misclassification are serious: paying back-taxes with interest, getting pulled into class-action lawsuits, or suffering repercussions from negative press.
 Fortunately, in there are many steps businesses can take to compliantly handle the risk of worker classification.